 | Mizoram Chief Minister Lalduhoma along with officials after releasing the commemorative book marking UNESCO World Art Day 2025 at the CM’s Office in Aizawl. |

-The book was released at the Chief Minister’s Office in Aizawl as part of the closing programme of World Art Day 2025 celebrations.
-The event formally concluded the initiatives launched during the main observance held in April last year at the I&PR Auditorium.
+The book was officially launched at the Chief Minister’s Office in Aizawl during the closing programme of the World Art Day 2025 celebrations.
+The publication serves as a comprehensive record of the activities, exhibitions, artworks and cultural programmes organised as part of the year-long observance, which began with the main celebration held in April 2025 at the I&PR Auditorium in Aizawl.

-World Art Day 2025 in Mizoram was organised with the active participation of the Chief Minister, who also serves as the Chief Patron of the International Association of Art (IAA), Mizoram Chapter.
-The celebrations focused on showcasing Mizo traditions and culture through visual arts, emphasising creative expression as a means of global cultural outreach.
+World Art Day 2025 in Mizoram was organised under the leadership and patronage of Chief Minister Lalduhoma, who also serves as the Chief Patron of the International Association of Art (IAA), Mizoram Chapter.
+The celebrations aimed to highlight the richness of Mizo culture, traditions and artistic heritage through various forms of visual art and creative expression.

 ALSO READ: New Sairang–Silchar Passenger Train Launched, Boosting Mizoram and Assam Connectivity

-The release event was attended by Manaj Saha, President of IAA–India and UNESCO Official Partner; Mizoram State Coordinator Lalhming Mawii; Mizoram State Secretary Rosiamliana Ralte; State Advisor Lalchuailova; and other dignitaries.
+The event was attended by several distinguished guests, including Manaj Saha, President of IAA–India and UNESCO Official Partner; Lalhming Mawii, Mizoram State Coordinator; Rosiamliana Ralte, State Secretary of the IAA Mizoram Chapter; State Advisor Lalchuailova; and other officials, artists and cultural representatives.